|

 Paco seemed to have no awareness of anything but that inner voice.
 Planted on his mother's lap, he sat with his head on her shoulder and looked half asleep.

+We drove out of the capital on the great boulevard known as Insurgentes to a highway headed north.
 Several miles later we came to a sign pointing to the archaeological zone centered at Teotihuacán, an ancient temple complex built by unknown people and used by successive native conquerors, lastly the Aztecs, for purposes of worship.

 We were instructed to turn off there.